-Does anyone else love the combination of salty and sweet as much as me?
-These cookies are the perfect way to satisfy all of your salty and sweet cravings at the same time.
-A delicious chocolate cookie is met with a luscious salted caramel sauce and topped with a pretzel for an added salty crunch.
-And that’s not even mentioning that the cookie has the added bonus of chocolate chips!
+These Chocolate Caramel Pretzel Cookies are the perfect way to satisfy all of your salty and sweet cravings at the same time.
+A delicious chocolate cookie is met with a smooth salted caramel sauce and topped with a pretzel for an added salty crunch.

 If your caramel has firmed up when you get to this point, you can always pop it into the microwave for about 15 seconds so it is easier to spoon into the indents.
 Then it’s time for the final touch- a pretzel is gently pressed into the caramel until it slightly oozes out.
 Behold, the Chocolate Caramel Pretzel Cookie!